IoT-Dude/iot-dude.github.io/_posts/2023-06-12-concerning-json-dataformatting.md

-# Fun Experimental Generative Text Projects with JSON (No AI)
+# Concerning JSON - Data formatting, Serialization and Unserialization
-By [Patrik Ackell](https://iot-dude.github.io/)
+Fun Experimental Generative Text Projects with JSON (No AI) By [Patrik Ackell](https://iot-dude.github.io/)

 ### <i>"I love to daydream.
 I was floating down the Barking in a boat with my friend the dog."</i>